mark-mxwl/freqy/README.md

 ## Contributing

-If you'd like to lend your wizardry to Freqy, you can help the most by opening an issue to report a bug or any other odd behavior.
-If there's an open issue you'd like to tackle, @ me in the comments.
-Thanks for getting involved 🚀
+If you'd like to lend some dev wizardry to Freqy, you can help out by opening an issue to report any bugs/odd behavior.
+If there's an open issue you'd like to tackle, @ me in the comments before you jump in.
+Thanks for getting involved! 🚀

 > [!IMPORTANT]
 > While I'm not currently accepting feature contributions, if you have an idea for one, fork or clone the repo and do your thing!